rajapriyanka/UNIHUB/README.md

 # UNIHUB 🎓

-**UNIHUB** is a university management platform designed to streamline academic processes including content management, student-faculty interaction, and admin tasks.
+**UNIHUB** is a university management platform designed to streamline academic processes including content management, student-faculty interaction and admin tasks.
 Built using Spring Boot for the backend and a modern frontend stack, the project aims to provide an efficient and intuitive experience for all university stakeholders.

 ---